Holidaydrills/holidaydrills-java/java-versions/java-8/lambda/lambda.md

 # Lambdas
 Lambda expressions (aka closures, aka anonymous methods) give a functional programming flavour to the Java language.
 With lambda expressions it is possible to create functions that don't belong to any class or instance.
-You can pass these functions around like parameters (e.g. pass them as method parameter) and reference them like they where objects.
+We can pass these functions around like parameters (e.g. pass them as a method parameter) and reference them like they where objects.

 [holidaydrills-java8 repository](https://github.com/Holidaydrills/holidaydrills-Java8/tree/master/src/main/java/com/holidaydrills/methodreference).